 Don was a longtime member of the SCA, and served as its president for four years, 1988-1992.
 In 2016, the Colonial Schipperke Club awarded Don an honorary lifetime membership.

-Don, now a widower, lives in Port Richey, Florida, with his cream Schip, Odie, pictured at the far left.
+Don, now a widower, lives in Springfield, Virginia, with his cream Schip, Odie, pictured at the far left.